flipperdevices/flipperzero-firmware/flipblinky/README.md

 <img src="./gallery/00-blinky-splash.png" width="200px">
 <img src="./gallery/01-blinky-main-menu.png" width="200px">

 Make sure your FlipBoard is connected to your Flipper Zero.
 On your Flipper Zero, press the `Ok` button.
 Scroll down to `Apps` and click the `Ok` button.
 Select the `GPIO` folder.
-Select the `Flipboard` folder.
 Select the `FlipBoard Blinky` application.
 You should see startup splash screen for a few seconds reminding you to connect the FlipBoard and then the FlipBoard LEDs will do their start-up sequence.

 ## Using the app
 <img src="./gallery/07-blinky-nametag.png" width="200px">